Ptujec/LaunchBar/Search-Maps/README.md

 <img src="03.jpg" width="828"/>

+## what3words

+There are currently no suggestions for it, however, the action does support [what3words](https://what3words.com/about) locations.
+An API key is required.

 ## Performance

 The suggestion script of this action is written in Swift.
 Swift scripts perform better when compiled.
 [Therefore, if you want to show suggestions more quickly, you can compile the script using the Compile Swift Action](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#launchbar-action-compile-swift-action).